sapcc/go-makefile-maker/README.md

   In addition to running the workflow when new code is pushed, this workflow will also run on a weekly basis (every Monday at 07:00 AM) so that existing code can be checked for new vulnerabilities.

 * [dependency-review] workflow will scan your pull requests for dependency changes and will raise an error if any new dependencies have existing vulnerabilities.
+  It uses the [GitHub Advisory Database](https://github.com/advisories) as a source.

+* [govulncheck] workflow will scan your dependencies for vulnerarbilites and will raise an error if any dependency has an existing vulnerability and the code path is in use.
+  It uses the [Go Vulnerability Database](https://pkg.go.dev/vuln/) as a source.

 ```yaml
 securityChecks: